 While some people recognize three main types of drums – a bass drum, snare drum, and tom – the reality is that drum sets can contain countless different pieces to create a truly unique sound.

 From bass drums to kick drums, cymbals to timpanis, and everything in between, it’s easy to see that there are many drums out there for you to choose from when you’re learning how to play percussion.

 We have covered several different types of drums, but we have still only scratched the surface of the world of percussion instruments.
-From drum sets, hand drums, and marching band drums, there’s something for every aspiring musician.
+From drum sets, hand drums, percussion drums, and marching band drums, there’s something for every aspiring musician.

 What types of drums do you want to learn about?
 Let us know in the comments below!